RedPitaya/RedPitaya/doc/quickStart/connect/connect.rst

    .. image:: connect-14.png

-5. Select “Method – Manual”, Press “Add” button and insert:
+5. Select **Method – Manual**, Press **Add** button and insert:

    - static IP address of your PC (must be different from the IP address of the STEMlab board),
    - Netmask (input: 255.255.255.0)
    - Getaway (can be left empty)
    - DNS servers (can be left empty) and click **Save** button.

    .. image:: connect-15.png

 .. note::

-    Once you have this settings arranged, connect Ethernet cable between your STEMlab board and  PC, open web browser, in the web browser URL field input chosen STEMlab board static IP (in our example it is 192.168.0.15) and press enter.
+    Once you have this settings arranged,
+    connect Ethernet cable between your STEMlab board and PC, open web browser, in the web browser URL field input chosen STEMlab board static IP (in our example ``192.168.0.15``) and press enter.

 .. image:: connect-16.png